Advising tenants about taking action over disrepair

 In some cases, the risk of eviction may be greater than the risks posed by the disrepair.

-Restrictions are placed on the service of a valid section 21 notice to end an assured shorthold tenancy (AST) when a landlord has served the notice following a written complaint from the tenant about the condition of the property and the local authority has served a 'relevant notice'.
+There are restrictions on when a landlord can give a valid section 21 notice to end an assured shorthold tenancy (AST) following a written complaint from the tenant about the condition of the property and the local authority has served a 'relevant notice'.

 This restriction only applies to ASTs granted in England on or after 1 October 2015.